ASNA/ASNA.DataGateHelper/README.md

 * `ReadMilliseconds` - an integer presents the time taken, in milliseconds, to read the entire file (essentially timing how long the `ReadEntireFile` method took).
 * `TotalRowsCounter` - this is the same integer value as is available in the `AfterRowRead` event handler.

+#### Experimental feature: Populate a custom class

+`DGFileReader` has an experimental feature that populates a custom class each time a record is read.
+This lets you accumulate a strongly-typed collection of custom classes.
+This experimental feature is an alternative to using `DGFileReader's` `AccumulateRows` and `DataTable` properties.

+> Why is this experimental?
+I am pretty sure that it works but it hasn't been tested as thoroughly as the other features in `DGFileReader`.
+In fact, it was a 15 after-thought while writing these docs!
+Let me know if it works for you.
+So far, it is working for me.

+Consider a class that defines a `Customer` file like this:

+    BegClass Customer Access(*Public)
+        DclProp cmcustno    Type( *Packed ) Len( 9,0 )   Access(*Public)
+        DclProp cmname      Type( *Char ) Len( 40 )      Access(*Public)
+        DclProp cmaddr1     Type( *Char ) Len( 35 )      Access(*Public)
+        DclProp cmcity      Type( *Char ) Len( 30 )      Access(*Public)
+        DclProp cmstate     Type( *Char ) Len( 2 )       Access(*Public)
+        DclProp cmcntry     Type( *Char ) Len( 2 )       Access(*Public)
+        DclProp cmpostcode  Type( *Char ) Len( 10 )      Access(*Public)
+        DclProp cmactive    Type( *Char ) Len( 1 )       Access(*Public)
+        DclProp cmfax       Type( *Packed ) Len( 10,0 )  Access(*Public)
+        DclProp cmphone     Type( *Char ) Len( 20 )      Access(*Public)
+    EndClass

+Note that all properties are lower-case.
+This is important. `DGReadFile` will look up each field from a record read and assign a value to it.
+Its field look up is case-sensitive and assumes property names are lower case.

+> Technically, what is case-sensitive is the .NET reflection that dynamically assigns a value to a class property.

+The example below declares a single `Cust` instance of `Customer` and a collection of `Customer` named `Customers`.

+Before calling `DGFileReader's` `ReadEntireFile` method, the `Cust` instance is assigned to `DGFileReader's` `CustomClassInstance` property.
+For each row read, any properties of the custom class that match field names from the record record will be populated with those field values.
+The custom class does not have to include all of the fields in the file.
+You can include only those you need.

+In the `AfterRowRead` handler, add the current `Cust` instance to the strongly-typed `Customers`

+    DclDB DGDB

+    DclFld dgfr Type(DGFileReader) WithEvents(*Yes)
+    DclFld Cust Type(Customer)
+    DclFld Customers Type(List (*of Customer)) New()

+	BegSr Run Access(*Public)

+        DGDB.DBName = "*Public/DG NET Local"
+        Connect DGDB

+        Cust = *New Customer()

+        *This.dgfr = *New DGFileReader(DGDB, 500)

+        // Assign custom class.
+        *This.dgfr.CustomClassInstance = Cust

+        *This.dgfr.ReadEntireFile("examples", "cmastnew")

+        Disconnect DGDB
+	EndSr

+    BegSr OnAfterRowRead Event(dgfr.AfterRowRead)
+        DclSrParm Sender Type(*Object)
+        DclSrParm e Type(AfterRowReadArgs)

+        Customers.Add(Cust)
+    EndSr

+The result is that after reading the file you have a `Customers` collection you can use to populate a bound control or do anything else with it you need.